jklinges14/Cyber-Security/README.md

 Alphanumeric characters support
 All possible decrypt text are being displayed

+Assignment I:

+Coding considerations

-Assignment II
+Assignment II:

 Process the Windows Firewall/ Security settings to have maximum security All of the Processing/ modification has been performed on Windows v1709

-Assignment III
+Assignment III:

 Case Study on any Cyber crime
 I choose Online Sale of Counterfeit Products as the topic for this study.

-Assignemnet IV
+Assignemnet IV:

 This narrative discuses training considerations.